Doomlazer/SQ3-TUCR-EPP/README.md

 To download the patch, click the green "CODE" button near the top of this page and select "Download Zip".
 Uncompress the .zip and find the PATCHES folder.

-DOSBox users must copy <b>only the contents</b> of PATCHES into the SQ3 game folder.
-All the mod files need to be loose inside the folder next to SQ3.bat - this makes uninstalling the mod difficult, so it's recommend you back up your SQ3 game folder before installing.
+DOSBox users <b>must copy the contents</b> of PATCHES into the SQ3 game folder.
+All the mod files need to be loose inside the folder next to SQ3.bat - this makes uninstalling the mod difficult, so it's recommend you back up your SQ3 game folder or use a copy of SQ3 for this mod.

-ScummVM users can move the entire PATCHES folder into the SQ3 game folder a SVM will load the files.
-It's not possible to define multiple patch locations in RESOURCE.CFG until SCI1 afaik.
+ScummVM users can move the entire PATCHES folder into the SQ3 game folder.
+Remove the PATCHES folder to uninstall.

 ## New feature